Call for Proposals – IDIL 2025 Incubation Program

 Actions:

-SECTION 3: TOWARDS INTERDISCIPLINARITY
+SECTION 3: TOWARD INTERDISCIPLINARITY

-IN A FEW WORDS
+IN A NUTSHELL

-- Introduce students to your discipline
+- Introduce students to your field

-- Embrace free and innovative teaching methods
+- Embrace a free and innovative approach to education

 - Increase the visibility of your discipline